tzezar/kysely-codegen-timestamp-to-string-script/README.md

 # kysely-codegen-timestamp-to-string-script

 ## What is this?
-It is workaround for kysely-codegen that generates `Date` type for timestamps.
+It is workaround for `kysely-codegen` behaviour that generates `Date` type for timestamps and is not configurable.

 ## How to use:
 Copy script to your project, and set proper paths.
 Then add execution to `package.json` script running kysely-codegen type generation.